Skip to content

 The most common pattern — log the full context, then decide whether to re-raise:

-from kneo_client.core.errors import KneoError
+from kneo_client.core import KneoError

 try: